MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    > **Note**: The deployment uses an Azure Resource Manager template to provision an Azure VM and applies a VM extension that automatically joins the operating system to the **adatum.com** AD DS domain.

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to verify that the third session host was successfully joined to the **adatum.com** AD DS domain:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to verify that the third session host was successfully joined to the **adatum.com** AD DS domain:

    ```powershell
    Get-ADComputer -Filter "sAMAccountName -eq 'az140-24-p3-0$'"